rootisgod/rootisgod/content/posts/2026/2026-02-07-Opencode-and-Openrouter-for-AWS-and-Terraform-Infrastructure.md

 ### Next Steps

 From here, the choice is almost infinite.
 You could do these things
- - Ask it to create a git repo and make a commit per change s you cant degrade what you have easily
+ - Ask it to create a git repo and make a commit per change so you can't degrade what you have easily
  - Ask it to implement TaskFile shortcuts to make running apply and destroy easier
  - Ask it to run tfsec or checkov and fix any bugs
  - Ask it to draw a network diagram of the design
  - Ask it to make a real website, package it as a docker container, create a registry in AWS, and then host it in a Fargate cluster.
 The crazy part is that it will manage it!

 And don't be afraid to take this over manually and use opencode as a coding buddy.
 It has really opened my eyes to what is possible.
-It may look like just what you get inn Cursor or VSCode but you can really dig much deeper and end up in rabbit holes you would never believe.
+It may look like just what you get in Cursor or VSCode but you can really dig much deeper and end up in rabbit holes you would never believe.

 ### Caveats